 Diversity and inclusion are values whose importance almost all NGOs recognise.
-To understand the degree to which this recognition is reflected in the governance of major NGOs, I carried out an initial evaluation of The Global Journal’s Top 100 NGOs and subsequently suggested what NGOs should keep in mind to appoint sound and appropriate Executive Boards.
+To understand the degree to which this recognition is reflected in the governance of major NGOs, I carried out in 2013, an initial evaluation of The Global Journal’s Top 100 NGOs and subsequently suggested what NGOs should keep in mind to appoint sound and appropriate Executive Boards.
 In 2015, I evaluated the 2014 ranking of the Top 500 NGOs.

 2013 Top 100 NGOs: Methodology and Results

 Different ways might be used to measure the extent to which NGOs reflect adequately the experience and diversity of those they seek to serve.

 I decided to look at the composition of NGO Executive Boards, because they play a central role in an organisation’s governance, and (in most cases) Board membership is publicly reported.

 There are millions of NGOs around the world, which differ vastly in scale, capacity and organisation.
 To establish a sample, I chose to analyse the 2013 edition of the Top 100 NGOs, a list of what The Global Journal considers to be the most impactful, innovative and sustainable NGOs.
 I chose to work with this list not necessarily because I endorse it, but because it provides a reasonable sample.
 (One organisation was left out of the study because no data, other than the location of its headquarters, could be collected.)

 To compile the data, the following variables were considered: the location of headquarters and activity of the NGOs; the gender, ethnicity and educational qualifications of Board members; and selected professional affiliations of Board members.
 Other data such as age, ability and funding were not included for practical reasons: time and resources.